BrainStation-23/Quickstart-Flutter/README.md

    provides examples of how to create and use Blocs, making it easier for you to handle application state seamlessly.

-2. **Localization Support using ARB Files:**
+2. **Localization Support using json Files:**
    Providing a localized experience to your app users is crucial for a global audience.
-This boilerplate template provides localization support using ARB (Application Resource Bundle) files, which are a standard format for managing translations in Flutter apps.
-The ARB files allow you to store translations in key-value pairs for different locales.
-With the provided ARB files, you can easily add, update, or remove translations for various languages, enabling a personalized user experience.
+This boilerplate template provides localization support using json files using slang.
+The json files allow you to store translations in key-value pairs for different locales.
+With the provided json files, you can easily add, update, or remove translations for various languages, enabling a personalized user experience.